Nathanlloyd7/DriveAwAI/README.md

 Step 4:<br/>
 >Navigate to the directory (/DriveAwAI-Nathanlloyd7) through terminal, here you can find the requirements doc.
 Then Run <br/>
 >pip install --user --requirement Requirements.txt<br/>

+Step 5: <br/>
+>Navigate to the password settings file; GitHub adds whitespace to the end of the hashed password. *Remove* this whitespace or else you can't log in!
+>I've not added code to fix this as it's an issue I didn't think worth the time during development.
+Will likely do some string parse method to remove this in the future though.